Evans Omondi

 ABOUT Evans Omondi

 Dr. Evans Omondi is a Post-Doctoral Research Scientist in the Data Science Programme unit.
 Prior to his current position, he served as a lecturer of Mathematics and Statistics at Strathmore University in Nairobi- Kenya.
 Dr. Omondi holds a Ph.D. in BioMathematics from Strathmore University in Kenya, an MSc. in Mathematics from Stellenbosch University in South Africa, an MSc. in Mathematical Sciences from AIMS-South Africa in collaboration with Stellenbosch University, and a B.Sc. in Applied Statistics with Computing from the University of Eldoret.
-He has previously work as an Infectious Disease Modeler Consultant at Washington State University – Global Health Program and a Customer Service Advisor at Absa Kenya.
+He has previously worked as an Infectious Disease Modeler Consultant at Washington State University – Global Health Program and a Customer Service Advisor at Absa Kenya.